draga79/NotiMail/README.md

 ## Changelog

-### Version 0.11 Alpha (Not Yet Released)
+### Version 0.11

 #### New Features:

-- Configurable Paths: You can now customize the location of the log file and the SQLite database from the configuration file.
-- Flexible Configuration: Added support for specifying a custom configuration file when running the script.
+- Command-Line Flexibility: Now you can customize your config file path using -c or --config flags.
+The default remains 'config.ini'.
+- Man Page: Introduced a man page for NotiMail, making it easier for users to understand usage and options.
+- Dynamic Database Location: Configure your database path in the settings, allowing for more flexible deployments.

 #### Changes: